excubo-ag/Blazor.LazyStyleSheet/README.md

   </PropertyGroup>
 ```

-## Known issues

-### Custom namespace

-The automatic injection of the style sheet does not work if the namespace for your component is overridden.
+#### Auto Inject

+A convenient way of writing styled components is to put the scss/css file in the same folder as the component and name the style file according to the component, e.g. `Component.razor` and `Component.razor.css`.
+That way the css file gets grouped with the component in Visual Studio (and other IDEs with file nesting capability).

+This library goes one step further, by making sure that components developed this way automatically have the style injected.
+If you want to opt out of this feature, simply set `<LazyStyleSheets_AutoInject>false</LazyStyleSheets_AutoInject>`.

+:warning: If you use a custom namespace for your component (i.e. you have an `@namespace SomeNamespace` directive in your component), then AutoInject won't work for you.
 Use a `<Stylesheet Src="..." />` instead.

 ## Contribute